Registration for Summer 2025 courses will open on the first Monday of February.

 Olsen, James |

-N/A | Summer College Online | Click to read more about PHIL-1500-130 |
+N/A | Summer College 3 | Click to read more about PHIL-1500-130 |

 An introduction to some of the central questions of philosophy through the writings of both traditional and contemporary authors.
 Questions addressed may include the relationship between mind and matter; between causation and free will; meaning, truth, and reality; knowledge, perception, belief, and thought.
 Topics and readings vary from semester to semester and instructor to instructor, as do the course requirements and expectations.
 Please consult the syllabi of the individual instructors for more detail.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||